REDEEMER: Glitch Part 1

-To celebrate the release of my latest urban science fiction novel, Redeemer, I will share an episodic short story based on the book for the next three posts.
+To celebrate the release of my latest Urban Fantasy novel, Redeemer, I will share an episodic short story based on the book for the next three posts.
 Don’t worry, there aren’t any spoilers – the story is an alternate timeline, told from the point of view of our hero’s younger, wilder, vengeful self.

 So, grab a cup of chai tea, or your favorite brew, sit back and enjoy part one of Redeemer: Glitch!